KokoDoko/pixidust/README.md

 # Ruimtegruis

-Game demo using PixiJS, Typescript and OOP, featuring:
+Game demo using PixiJS, Typescript and OOP.
+The project is compiled using Parcel.

 - Classes
 - Animation